 *This post contains an affiliate link which earns me revenue if you click and make a purchase*

 When we were in Bangkok visiting my dad, we spent a lot of time eating out, in food halls and cafes, because that is the best way to experience food in Thailand.
-Sometimes it was a bit trickier because my kids were littler then and spicy foods and new tastes were not always a win.
-But we discovered omelette & rice and that solved a few mealtime issues.
+Sometimes it was a bit trickier because my kids were little then and spicy foods and new tastes were not always a win.
+But we discovered omelet & rice and that solved a few mealtime issues.

 Omelette & rice is basically exactly that.
-A freshly cooked omelette with steamed or stir-fried rice.
+A freshly cooked omelet with steamed or stir-fried rice.
 Simply cooked, sometimes with soy sauce or herbs added.
 It’s cheap, filling, and relatively nutritious and easy.
 It is now something I cook at home too.

 Like most mums, I have those days where I look in the fridge or freezer and either realize I need to go shopping or I want something quick and easy.

 My kids don’t like fish fingers, or baked beans, so those are out as an option.
-We do pull out chicken nuggets, potato waffles and all those other staples that I know they like, but they adore omelette and rice is easy to cook and never refused and I always have a bag of rice in the cupboard and eggs to hand so it’s my go-to “need to feed the kids” meal.
+We do pull out chicken nuggets, potato waffles and all those other staples that I know they like, but they adore omelet and rice is easy to cook and never refused and I always have a bag of rice in the cupboard and eggs to hand so it’s my go-to “need to feed the kids” meal.